• Biochemistry

 The early embryonic divisions in many organisms, including the African clawed frog Xenopus laevis, are very fast and highly robust - almost clock-like.
 Despite our detailed knowledge about most of the key players involved in this process, we still do not understand how these rapid cell divisions and all accompanying processes can be executed with such temporal precision.

-Specifically, we are interested in how the hundreds -if not thousands - of phosphorylation events mediated by the cyclin B-Cdk1 complex during mitosis translate into the distinct order of mitotic events necessary for error-free cell division.
+We are interested in how the hundreds -if not thousands - of phosphorylation events mediated by the cyclin B-Cdk1 complex, one of the major mitotic kinases, translate into the distinct order of mitotic events necessary for error-free cell division.
+Particularly, we are interested in proteins and protein complexes, which are phosphorylated at numerous sites raising the question, how the different phosphorylation events are getting integrated to drive function.

-To answer this question we combine biochemical assays using frog egg extracts, which amazingly retain the capacity to undergo the biochemical changes associated with cell cycle progression ex vivo, with quantitative mass spectrometry.
+To answer this question we combine biochemical assays using frog egg extracts with quantitative mass spectrometry.
 This approach will reveal new insights into how, when and in which order proteins become phosphorylated during mitosis and how these phosphorylations regulate protein function.

 Cell cycle regulation by phosphatases